Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Introduction

 \section{Introduction}

 The widespread application of logical methods in computer science, epistemology, and artificial intelligence has resulted in an explosion of new logics.
-These logics are more expressive than classical logic, allowing finer distinctions and a direct representation of notions that cannot be well stated in classical logic.
-For instance, they are used to express different modes of truth (e.g. modal logics~\cite{BlaRijVen01}) and to study different types of reasoning, e.g. hypothetical/plausible reasoning (e.g. conditional logics~\cite{Lew73}) or reasoning about the separation and sharing of resources (e.g. bunched implication logics~\cite{Pym02a}).
-Apart from formalizing reasoning, these logics are also used to model systems and to prove properties about them, leading, for example, to applications in software verification~\cite{McM18}.
+These logics are more expressive than classical logic, allowing for finer distinctions and a direct representation of notions that cannot be well-stated in classical logic.
+For instance, they are used to express different modes of truth (e.g., modal logics~\cite{BlaRijVen01}) and to study different types of reasoning, e.g., hypothetical or plausible reasoning (e.g., conditional logics~\cite{Lew73}) or reasoning about the separation and sharing of resources (e.g., bunched implication logics~\cite{Pym02a}).
+In addition to formalizing reasoning, these logics are also used to model systems and prove properties about them, leading, for example, to applications in software verification (e.g.,~\cite{McM18}).

 These applications require the existence of analytic calculi.
 Analytic calculi consist solely of rules that compose (decompose, in the case of tableau calculi) the formulae to be proved in a stepwise manner, and in particular, the key rule of cut---used to simulate \textit{modus ponens}---is not needed.
 As a result, the proofs from an analytic calculus possess the subformula property: every formula that appears (anywhere) in the proof is a subformula of the formulae proved.
-This is a powerful restriction on the form of proofs, which can be exploited to develop automated reasoning methods~\cite{Sla97} as well as prove important (meta-)logical properties of the formalized logics such as consistency~\cite{Gen35a,Gen35b}, decidability~\cite{Dyc92}, and interpolation~\cite{Mae60}.
+This is a powerful restriction on the form of proofs, which can be exploited to develop automated reasoning methods~\cite{Sla97} and establish important properties of logics such as consistency~\cite{Gen35a,Gen35b}, decidability~\cite{Dyc92}, and interpolation~\cite{Mae60}.